Workshops for Professionals

 Stencil Soldering (Production Techniques)

 In this workshop we will cover a production technique for soldering surface mount technology known as stencil soldering, discuss the tools needed, go over techniques for proper stencil soldering and show you where you can go from there.
 We will also discuss rework as it pertains to production techniques, board testing and programming.
 We will use a rework iron to heat the solder but we will discuss reflow techniques and technology.
-This skills is exactly where anyone who wants to step up to in house production should start.
+These skills are exactly where anyone who wants to step up to in house production can start.

 Prerequisites- Plated Through Hole Soldering, Surface Mount Device Soldering